Glyphosate Occupational Exposures

 Click the second tab to view total number of workers exposed.

 * Excluding the Territories

 Likelihood of exposure

 In addition to the 56,000 Canadian workers who are exposed to glyphosate in the agricultural industry, 20,000 workers are probably exposed and 120,000 workers are possibly exposed.
 The majority of workers exposed to glyphosate are in the possibly exposed category, highlighting the need for better data on workplace exposures to pesticides.

-Workers exposed to glyphosate by likelihood of exposure
+Workers exposed to glyphosate by likelihood of exposure in 2016

 Note: Total percentage may not add up to 100 due to rounding

 Identifying industries with higher numbers of workers exposed to glyphosate can help to prioritize exposed groups and target exposure reduction resources more effectively.

 The table below shows the number of workers exposed by industry group and likelihood of exposure to glyphosate.
 These results highlight industries with the greatest number of workers, as well as the industries with the highest proportion of workers in the exposed category.
 Data is shown for those industry groups with at least 1,000 people in the exposed category.
 Depending on the goals of an exposure reduction campaign, reducing exposure in the largest group might be a useful strategy, or reducing exposure among those most likely to be exposed could be seen as a priority.